Brother 2: Soundtrack

+Reception

 Critical response

 'When sequels start appearing, that's a healthy sign ...
 Two major risks have left Brother.
 Natural environment has gone - the alleys of Saint Petersburg, the bazaar on the Sennaya Square - a spot-on depiction of the new times.
 Only the story was left - honest, straightforward and not new, just like our hero. «Immorality» that served as the main attraction in Brother, paradoxically combining the frankness of Komsomol with zombie-like killings, is also gone.
 What's left is spirituality: the Orthodox values, «The power is not in the money, but in the truth», violence - not because it's as easy as brushing teeth, but because there's injustice in the world - and thus one must fight ...
 A strong movie, not boring to watch.
 Aleksei Balabanov makes films the only way possible: like we are living in a healthy country that produces 150 movies yearly.
 And while it's not true, and there's a clean field around him, and he is taken almost for a savior who carries his cross alone, we should react to this film adequately: calmly, without hysterics, just like a normal cinema requires.'

-'Our answer to James Bond and other "anti-Soviet Cinema",’ “Brother 2” was ‘ideological...playing ‘to the fears of its national audience...the first manifestation of Russia’s new snobbery towards the US,’ the Itogi weekly’s reviewer wrote.
+'Our answer to James Bond and other "anti-Soviet Cinema",’ “Brother 2” was ‘ideological...playing ‘to the fears of its national audience...the first manifestation of Russia's new snobbery towards the US,’ the Itogi weekly's reviewer wrote.
 Its central character was ‘a) cute and b) clever ... war creates a special kind of childish killers ...
 The search for national identity ... only leads to unwarranted xenophobia.'

+The film was criticised for being too Russo-centric and in extreme cases the elements of racism and nationalism.
+For example, the semi-criminal portrayal of the African American community, the deceiving Russian-American Jew (who sells a bad car) and the Ukrainian mafia.
+The latter criticism in particular often refers to the toilet scene when Viktor finishes off his opponents in cold blood remarking: "You bitches will answer to me for Sevastopol!" referring to the sensitive topic on the ownership of that city.
+Ukrainians are also called banderovets by Viktor (e.g. when he arrives at the airport), which does not appear in English subtitles.
+Albeit those scenes have clear humorous overtones.

 Censorship

-The Ukrainian State Film Agency in 2015 banned the film to be shown on the territory of the country because, according to experts of the department, it contains scenes “that are humiliating for Ukrainians on a national basis, and also because of the incorrectness of the demonstration of this film during the aggression in the east of the country.”
+In 2015, the Ukrainian State Film Agency banned Brother 2 from being shown in the country because, according to agency experts, the film contains scenes "that are humiliating for Ukrainians on a national basis, as well as due to the incorrectness of showing this film during the aggression in the east of the country."